French Polynesia territory profile

 President: Edouard Fritch

-Edouard Fritch became president of French Polynesia in September 2014 after his predecessor, veteran politician Gaston Flosse, was forced to resign over a conviction for corruption.
+Edouard Fritch was elected as the president of French Polynesia in 2014, succeeding his mentor and father-in-law Gaston Flosse.

-Mr Flosse stepped aside after failing to secure a pardon from President Francois Hollande over the conviction, which was upheld by France's highest court in August.

-Mr Flosse was convicted for running a vast network of phantom jobs to support his political party in one of the biggest cases of its kind in French legal history.
-He was sentenced to a four-year suspended jail term, a large fine, and banned from public office for three years.

 MEDIA